CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms users would say: 'desktop app', 'macOS app', 'Mac-style interface', 'Apple-style UI', 'system utility', 'native feel', 'desktop app design', 'Apple design patterns', 'sidebar layout', 'traffic lights'.
-These are highly natural and varied trigger terms.
+Excellent coverage of natural trigger terms users would say: 'desktop app', 'macOS app', 'Mac-style interface', 'Apple-style UI', 'system utility', 'native feel', 'desktop app design', 'Apple design patterns', 'sidebar layout', 'traffic lights'.
+These are terms users would naturally use when requesting this kind of work.

 3 / 3